A total of 5 supervisors are involved in the ALLEGRO project.

 Supervisor of: Marie-Jette Wierbos

-Assistant Professor at the Transport and Planning (T&P) department, at the Faculty of Civil Engineering and Geosciences at Delft University of Technology.
+Associate Professor at the Transport and Planning (T&P) department, at the Faculty of Civil Engineering and Geosciences at Delft University of Technology.
 His expertise focusses on traffic dynamics.
 In the ALLEGRO project, he supervises the PhD project on macroscopic modelling of active mode traffic.
 This means that individual actions are not considered, but average interactions are considered, and the traffic patterns follow from flows and densities.
 This project will study these patterns, and capture them in models, which in the end can be used to evaluate designs of networks for active modes.

 Favourite active mode: Cycling and walking